NottingHack/members-guide/storage.rst

 Storage
 =======

-The Hackspace has two storage areas for keeping your projects while they're worked on; member-owned storage boxes for smaller projects and components, and the Large Project Shelves (LPS) for projects which need a little more space.
+The Hackspace has two storage areas for keeping your projects while they're worked on: member-owned storage boxes for smaller projects and components, and the Large Project Shelves (LPS) for projects which need a little more space.
 Please do not store projects anywhere else in the Hackspace, we have a lot of members and a fixed amonut of space meaning we've got lots to cram in.
-If you have an oversized project that will not fit on the LPS then please ask on the Google Group before bringing it in.
+If you have an oversized project that will not fit on the LPS then please ask the trustees before bringing it in.

 Any projects outside of a storage box that is not being worked on should be removed from the space, to free up room for other projects to be worked on by other members.